cobalthq/cobalt-product-public-docs/content/en/glossary.md

 ---
 title: "Glossary"
 linkTitle: "Glossary"
-weight: 400
+weight: 999
 description: >
   Learn more about the language of software security.
+aliases:
+  - /getting-started/glossary/
 ---

 {{% pageinfo %}}